ProjectZeroDays/Install-MacOS/README.md

 # Install-MacOS

-Installs MacOS on a drive for you.
+This script auto installs MacOS on a drive for you.
+Run this from the drive you wish to setup with MacOS install files.

 To run, use: